Metaxal/rwind/README.md

 It will ask you if you want to install `x11`.
 You should say yes as RWind cannot work without this library.

+You may also need to install `libedit` (installed by default on Ubuntu at least, but not on Gentoo).
+See [here](https://github.com/Metaxal/rwind/issues/16#issue-273254092) if installation fails due to this missing dependency.

 ### 3) Configure RWind
 Type:
 ```shell